jacecotton/tcds-site/pages/index.md

 <!--lead
-  Texas Children's Design System is a centralized library of resources for creating websites at scale.
-It aims to bring consistency, standardization, and efficiency to Texas Children's digital products, by providing reusable patterns, documentation, and standards. lead-->
+  Texas Children's Design System is a centralized library of web components, design patterns, and design resources.
+It aims to improve standardization, efficiency, and scalability by providing a single, custom framework for building websites at scale. lead-->

 ## Get started